Mission 5: Film a short spy sequence

 Explore

-On the board, demonstrate creating a 3 panel storyboard planning out a beginning, middle, and end for a spy movie.
+On the board, demonstrate creating a 3 panel storyboard planning out a beginning, middle and end for a spy movie.
+You might like to project the following storyboard.

 Panel 1 – Beginning